blackjetrock/framework/README.md

 This mode sends incrementing numbers in hex or decimal, with or without spaces

+* Blue:    Hex, no space
 * Green:   Hex, trailing space
 * Purple:  Decimal, no space
 * Red:     Decimal, trailing space

+  The number is auto-incremented after each keypress

 ## Videos